bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:40%"
   alt="." />

-In this lesson, we\'ll make these last two buttons work.
+In this lesson, we&apos;ll make these last two buttons work.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 179.
 (106) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">